 - Navigate to your Exchange or Microsoft 365 account.

-- Log into your mail server admin portal and click Admin.
+- Log in to your mail server admin portal and click Admin.

 - Click More options.